Search

 ¼ teaspoon white pepper

-3 pieces shiitake mushrooms, minced
+3 shiitake mushrooms, minced

 3 tablespoons bamboo shoots, minced